Sustainability: Barriers

 There are many reasons why sustainability is so difficult to achieve.
 These reasons have the name sustainability barriers.
 Before addressing these barriers it is important to analyze and understand them.
 Some barriers arise from nature and its complexity ("everything is related").
 Others arise from the human condition.
 One example is the value-action gap.
 This reflects the fact that people often do not act according to their convictions.
 Experts describe these barriers as intrinsic to the concept of sustainability.

 Other barriers are extrinsic to the concept of sustainability.
 This means it is possible to overcome them.
 One way would be to put a price tag on the consumption of public goods.
 Some extrinsic barriers relate to the nature of dominant institutional frameworks.
 Examples would be where market mechanisms fail for public goods.
 Existing societies, economies, and cultures encourage increased consumption.
 There is a structural imperative for growth in competitive market economies.
 This inhibits necessary societal change.

 Furthermore, there are several barriers related to the difficulties of implementing sustainability policies.
 There are trade-offs between the goals of environmental policies and economic development.
 Environmental goals include nature conservation.
 Development may focus on poverty reduction.
 There are also trade-offs between short-term profit and long-term viability.
 Political pressures generally favor the short term over the long term.
 So they form a barrier to actions oriented toward improving sustainability.

 Barriers to sustainability may also reflect current trends.
 These could include consumerism and short-termism.

-Conflicts, lack of international cooperation are also considered as a barrier to achieve sustainability.
-61 scientists, including Michael Meeropol, Don Trent Jacobs and 24 organizations including Scientist Rebellion endorsed an appeal saying we can not stop the ecological crisis without stopping overconsumption and this is impossible as wars continue because GDP is directly linked to military potential.